nadavwr/DupaSweep/README.md

 Without keycaps:
 ![without keycaps](images/without-keycaps.jpg)

+This keyboard was generated using [Ergogen](https://github.com/ergogen/ergogen).
+If you want to make some changes look in above repository for details.

 A 5x3 split keyboard with 3 thumb keys.
 There is nothing unique about the keyboard layout.
 It's practically choc mini Sweep keyboard with extra key and no TRRS.
 I've removed TRRS to support diode-less build for wireless option.